Related terms: MVP, disease of the mitral valve, floppy valve disease

 Normally, the leaflets open and shut in coordinated fashion to allow blood to flow in one direction—from the atrium to the ventricle.
-The left ventricle is the heart's main pumping chamber and pushes oxygen-rich blood into the arteries, which carry the blood throughout the body.

 But in patients with MVP, one or both of the leaflets are enlarged, and the leaflets' supporting muscles are too long.
-Instead of closing evenly, one or both of the leaflets collapse or bulge into the atrium, sometimes allowing small amounts of blood to flow back into the atrium.
+Instead of closing evenly, one or both of the leaflets collapse or bulge back into the atrium, sometimes allowing small amounts of blood to flow back into the atrium.
 By listening to your heart with a stethoscope, your doctor may hear a "clicking" sound caused by the flapping of the leaflets.

 What are the risks of MVP?